Mini Project 2: Math Quiz App

 Creating a Virtual Environment

-In the following steps, we will only display the Unix/Linux commands which you can do in Vocareum:
+In the following steps, we will only display the Unix/Linux commands which you can do in Vocareum.
+If you want to work locally, see the appendix.

 Go to the root folder of mini project 2 template.